digitaldanny/adv-sys/hw1/README.txt

 	Compiles all the source files to produce 3 executables.

-2.) ./combiner < input.txt > test.txt
+2.) ./combiner < input.txt | tee test.txt

-	Runs the combiner program using the input.txt file provided by Professor Yavuz on Canvas and stores the results in test.txt.
+	Runs the combiner program using the input.txt file provided by Professor Yavuz on Canvas and stores the results in test.txt AND the terminal.

 3.) diff -q -y -s output.txt test.txt